Have you filed the FAFSA yet?

 - Forgetting to include yourself!
 If you are a dependent student, you count as part of your family’s size, even if you didn’t live at home the previous year.

 - Confusing divorced parents’ assets.
-This page can help you and your parents (and any stepparents) sort things out.
+This page can help you, your parents, and any stepparents sort things out.

 Mistake 10: Overstating your income and assets (accidentally)